-The investment fund is actively managed with reference to the benchmark listed in the key information document and in the prospectus.
+The investment fund is actively managed with reference to the benchmark listed in the Key Investor Information and the prospectus.

 The following investment instruments are purchased for the fund assets, while complying with the investment focus outlined above.

 Where appropriate, the fund may purchase units in investment funds whose investment restrictions differ in terms of the investment focus outlined above and the restrictions specified below with regard to investment instruments.
 This will not affect the fund's continual compliance with the above investment focus.